tscircuit/autorouting/README.md

 - Speed (machine specs TBD)
 - Percent of Boards fully routed inside category
-- Quality
+- Quality (as compared to "ideal routing")
-  - Compared to the ideal routing, how much longer are the traces?
+  - How much longer are the traces?
 Shorter traces are usually better
+  - How good is the trace width relative to the ideal routing
 - Problem Type
 - Incremental Speed (speed if a single component is moved or a trace is changed)
+- Memory Usage

 Over time, we'd like to have a simple 2d chart showing Speed and Quality.